 Since carryover cannot be extracted from the data, the bias is unknown.

-The last case is of course problematic and makes the result of a crossover study questionable.
+Of course, the last case is problematic and makes the result of a crossover study questionable.

 The intuitive appeal of having each subject serve as his or her own control has made the crossover study one of the most popular experimental strategies since the infancy of formal experimental design.
 Frequent misapplications of the design in clinical experiments, and frequent misanalyses of the data, motivated the Biometric and Epidemiological Methodology Advisory Committee to the U.S. FDA to recommend in June of 1977 that, in effect, the crossover design be avoided in comparative clinical studies except in the rarest instances.